Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density for affine invariant manifolds

 By the choice of the homology classes $a_i$, the $(2\ell,2\ell)$-matrix $(\iota(a_i,a_j))$ whose $(i,j)$-entry is the intersection $\iota(a_i,a_j)$ is integral and of maximal rank.
 Choose a prime $p\geq 5$ so that each of the entries of $(\iota(a_i,a_j))$ is prime to $p$.
 All but finitely many primes will do.
 Then the reduction mod $p$ of the matrix $(\iota(a_i,a_j))$ is of maximal rank as well.
-In particular, if $F_p$ denotes the field with $p$ elements then the reductions mod $p$ of the homology classes $a_i$ span a $2\ell$-dimensional symplectic subspace $V_p$ of $H_1(S,F_p)$.
+In particular, if $F_p$ denotes the field with $p$ elements then the reductions mod $p$ of the homology classes $a_i$ span a $2\ell$-dimensional symplectic subspace $E_p$ of $H_1(S,F_p)$.

-Let $G<{\rm Sp}(V)$ be the subgroup of the sympelctic group of $V$ which is generated by the multi-transvections with the elements $a_i$.
-Its reduction $G_p$ mod $p$ preserves the symplectic subspace $V_p$ of $H_1(S,F_p)$ and acts on $V_p$ as a group of symplectic transformations.
-Lemma \ref{transvection} shows that $G_p=Sp(2\ell,F_p)$.
+Let $L<{\rm Sp}(E)$ be the subgroup of the symplectic group of $E$ which is generated by the transvections with the elements $a_i$.
+Its reduction $L_p$ mod $p$ acts on $E_p$ as a group of symplectic transformations.
+Lemma \ref{transvection} shows that $L_p=Sp(2\ell,F_p)$.
 Note that property (2) above guarantees that all conditions in Lemma \ref{transvection} are fulfilled.
-Then $G$ is a Zariski dense subgroup of the group of symplectic automorphisms of $V$ \cite{Lu99}.
-By duality and the discussion in the proof of Proposition \ref{surjectivity}, this just means that ${\cal C}_+$ is locally Zariski dense. \end{proof}
+Then $L$ is a Zariski dense subgroup of the group of symplectic automorphisms of $E$ \cite{Lu99}.
+By duality and the discussion in the proof of Proposition \ref{surjectivity}, this just implies that ${\cal C}_+$ is locally Zariski dense. \end{proof}

+\begin{corollary} Let ${\cal C}$ be the hyperplane of area one differentials in an affine invariant manifold ${\cal C}_+$ of rank $\ell\geq 1$.
+Then for every open subset $U$ of ${\cal C}$ there exists a periodic orbit $\gamma$ for $\Phi^t$ through $U$ with the following properties. \begin{enumerate} \item The eigenvalues of the matrix $A=\Psi(\Omega(\gamma))\vert {\cal Z}$ are real and pairwise distinct. \item No product of two eigenvalues of $A$ is an eigenvalue. \end{enumerate} \end{corollary} \begin{proof} By Proposition \ref{localzariski}, for every small open contractible subset $U$ of ${\cal C}$, the image under $\Psi$ of the subsemigroup $\Psi(\Omega(\Gamma_0))$ defined as in Proposition \ref{grouplaw} by the monodromy along periodic orbits through $U$ is Zariski dense in $Sp(2\ell,\mathbb{R})$.
+The statement of the corollary is now an immediate consequence of the main result of \cite{Be97}. \end{proof}